My Compositional Journey: Wendy Edwards Beardall-Norton

 My work as a composer: Wendy Edwards Beardall-Norton

-My guest writer today is Canadian composer and teacher Wendy Edwards Beardall-Norton.
+My guest writer this week is Canadian composer and teacher Wendy Edwards Beardall-Norton.
 Wendy has taught the piano for over 40 years and, more recently, she has been writing music for it.
 In this article she describes her journey towards composition, and how she became a published composer.
-You can also enjoy her music by hearing…
+You can also enjoy her music by…

 A String of Pearls

 It’s always a happy experience when one’s work is published, irrespective of the publication or publisher.
-But this new volume (pictured to the left) is a really exciting one for me.
-In 2017, pianists and teachers Alla Levit and Antonina Lax invited me to write a piano duet for one of their forthcoming UK tours….
+But this new volume (pictured above) is a really exciting one for me.
+In 2017, pianists and teachers Alla Levit and Antonina Lax invited me to write a piano duet for one of their forthcoming UK tours.
+Alla, who…

 Snapchats Duets & Trios